 Best for: Casual users in need of a quick and easy-to-use URL shortener.

-TinyURL used to be one of the top link shorteners available – back when Facebook and smartphones weren’t around yet.
+TinyURL was one of the first to offer link shortening—back when Facebook and smartphones weren’t yet around.

 Best for: Creating and hosting your own URL shortener.

-Polr is an open-source project which allows anyone with the technical know-how to create and host their own link shortener.
+Polr is an open-source project that allows anyone with the technical know-how to create and host their own link shortener.

 If you just want to test out the basic interface, Polr offers a demo page.

-IS.GD is another URL shortener that’s handy when you’re looking for a quick tool to help you shorten your link.
+Is.gd is another handy tool for creating a shortened link for your website, social media page, or YouTube channel.
 This is definitely one of the fastest URL shorteners out there.
-All you have to do is enter the URL in the given space and click the “shorten” button, and you’re done.
+All you have to do is enter the URL in the given space, click the Shorten button, and you’re done.

-You can also check your link’s statistics by previewing your page with the preview feature.
-The links are permanent once they’ve been created, so you don’t have to worry about them disappearing.
+You can also check your link’s statistics by using the preview feature.
+Links are permanent once they’ve been created, so you don’t have to worry about them disappearing.
 Another plus is that you can customize the links at the end to make them unique to represent your brand or identity.

 As well as helping you shorten your links, this tool has the ability to create a QR code.
-As many smartphones have the ability to read QR codes, this can be added to your business cards or advertisements, so that those interested can get to your links that way as well.
+Since many smartphones have the ability to read QR codes, they can be added to your business cards or advertisements so those interested can get to your links that way as well.